 1. What is B-1 business visa for USA?

-The B-1 business visa is a nonimmigrant visa which allows foreign nationals other than students, persons performing skilled or unskilled labor, or representatives of foreign information media, to enter into the U.S. on short notice to attend business meetings or seminars.
+The B-1 business visa is a nonimmigrant visa category which allows foreign nationals to enter the U.S. temporarily to engage in permissible business activities.

-Note: The nonimmigrant otherwise qualified as B-1 nonimmigrant may be issued visas and may enter for the purpose of supervising or training of others engaged in building or construction work, but not for the purpose of actually performing any such building or construction work themselves.
+Note: The B-1 nonimmigrant may be issued visas and may enter for the purpose of supervising or training of others engaged in certain circumstances, but not for the purpose of actually performing work themselves.

 OR

-4. What are the limitations of B-1 visa?
+4. What are some of limitations of B-1 visa?

-5. How long can I stay in the U.S on B-1 visa?
+5. How long can I stay in the U.S on a B-1 visa?

-Note: Once you enter the U.S. and approach the USCIS office with your requisition, the authorities will look into the nature of the business you wish to conduct and accordingly issue the grant for your stay.
+Note: Once you are in the U.S. and apply for an extension of stay with USCIS, they will look into the nature of the business you wish to conduct and accordingly issue the grant for an extension of stay.

-6. Can I apply for extension of stay on B-1 US business visa?
+6. Can I apply for an extension of stay in B-1 status?

 7. How do I apply for extension of stay on B-1 visa?